The Complete Payroll Blog

 The Department of Labor will provide forms with space for all the relevant information.
 This includes the employer's name and registration number, as well as an address for the employer that can be used to request pay and employment info.
 You can also use your own form if it is approved by the DOL.

-What events can trigger an unemployment notice in NYS?
+What events can trigger a NYS unemployment notice?

 You'll need to provide this written notice within five days of terminating someone's employment or cutting their scheduled hours.